limulus/media-tools/README.md

 faster at transcribing when there is some background noise and a bit less prone to repeating the last phrase over and over.

+## Convert Captions From Final Cut Pro

+The iTunes Text Timing format that FCP produces is a better match for the WebVTT format.
+The `bin/itt-to-webvtt.js` script will do some basic conversion of `.itt` files to WebVTT.

 ## Preparing a Video for HTTP Live Streaming

 Once you have a master 4K ProRes video ready for distribution, follow these steps to prepare